dieron/KC1/README.md

 # KC1 — Kayak Controller (Arduino Uno)

+> Disclaimer: This project is developed purely via vibe-coding.
+No manual code edits or fixes are performed; the code isn’t always reviewed.
+Despite that, the controller is used on a real kayak on the water.

 API Version: **0.3.1.0**

 Differential‑thrust kayak controller with Normal, Air, and dedicated Heading (compass) modes, runtime serial configuration/telemetry API, and safety‑first arming & failsafe behaviors.